Ordinal arithmetic: Exponentiation

 The definition of exponentiation via order types is most easily explained using Von Neumann's definition of an ordinal as the set of all smaller ordinals.
 Then, to construct a set of order type α^{β} consider the set of all functions f : β → α such that f(x) = 0 for all but finitely many elements x ∈ β (essentially, we consider the functions with finite support).
 This set is ordered lexicographically with the least significant position first: that is, we write f < g if and only if f(x) < g(x) for the value x = max.
-This is a well-ordering and hence gives an ordinal number.
+This is a well-ordering and its order type is an ordinal number, α^{β}.

 The definition of ordinal exponentiation can also be given by transfinite recursion on the exponent β.
-When the exponent β = 0, exponentiation gives α^{0} = 1 for any α.
+When the exponent β = 0, exponentiation gives α^{0} = 1 for any α, including α = 0.
 For β > 0, the value of α^{β} is the smallest ordinal greater than or equal to α^{δ} · α for all δ < β.
 Writing the successor and limit ordinals cases separately: